hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 common energy converters as internal combustion engines and lights, there is still much room for further improvement.

-## Box 1.6 Efficiency improvements and the Jevons paradox {.featuretitle}
+Box 1.6 Efficiency improvements and the Jevons paradox

 Technical advances have brought many impressive efficiency gains, and the history of lighting offers one of the best examples (Nordhaus 1998;